choubari/Kind-Net/README.md

   <img  src="Screenshots/home.PNG">
 </p>

 The digital world creates new challenges and opportunities for social interaction, for kids and all the rest of us.
+Kind Net aims to teach children impacts of Cyberbullying and fighting it by spreading kindness.

 <p align="center">
   <img  src="Screenshots/dialogue1.PNG">